Sometimes, pop and country music is meant to be together.

 Music's biggest night has been able to knowledge the magic that comes when pop and country music artists come together.

-Just look at last year's show when the Best Pop Duo/Group Performance category featured the talented pairing of Justin Timberlake and Chris Stapleton's "Say Something" as well as Zedd and Maren Morris' hit song "The Middle."
-Ultimately, Lady Gaga and Bradley Cooper's performance of "The Shallow" came out on top.
+Just look at the 2019 Grammys when the Best Pop Duo/Group Performance category featured the talented pairing of Justin Timberlake and Chris Stapleton's "Say Something" as well as Zedd and Maren Morris' hit song "The Middle."
+Although Lady Gaga and Bradley Cooper's performance of "The Shallow" came out on top, their competition highlights a major trend in the industry.

 "We're an unlikely pair, but because it fit the song so well, it was a great marriage of genres," Maren previously shared with Billboard when discussing the track.
 "The Grammys are known for these unlikely Grammy Moment collaborations, so to have a song that really represented what the Grammys are about is really full circle."